Backward Traceability in Functional Safety Requirements

 Quality criteria

-• Reviewable rationale: each link includes a short justification tying intent to implementation/test.
+• Reviewable rationale: Each link includes a short justification tying intent to implementation or test.

 Common pitfalls

-• Over-linking noise.
-Mitigation: prefer the minimal, sufficient parent; avoid redundant parallel links without justification.
+Mitigation: Prefer the minimal, sufficient parent.
+Avoid redundant parallel links without justification.

 What is the main benefit of backward traceability?